Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Related work

-{\bf{Observation in multi-agent systems.}} In pure rule-based models, researchers investigating animals and vehicles conventionally proposed pre-defined observation rules based on specific distances and visual angles (e.g., \cite{Couzin02}), the specific number of the nearest agents (e.g., \cite{Ballerini08}), or other environments (e.g., \cite{Yoshihara17}).
-However, it is difficult to define interactions between agents using pre-defined rules in general large-scale multi-agent systems.
-Thus, methods for learning interaction between agents have been proposed, particularly for MARL in virtual environments \cite{Mao19,Jiang18,Iqbal19,Liu20}.
-In real-world multi-agent systems, a few applications in vehicles \cite{Leurent19} and physical and biological systems \cite{Li20,Sun19} existed.
-However, binary observation in a decentralized setting has not previously been considered.
+In purely rule-based models, researchers investigating animals and vehicles conventionally proposed predefined observation rules based on specific distances and visual angles (e.g., \cite{Couzin02}), the specific number of the nearest agents (e.g., \cite{Ballerini08}), or other environments (e.g., \cite{Yoshihara17}).
+However, it is difficult to define interactions between agents using predefined rules in general large-scale multi-agent systems.
+Thus, methods for learning observation of agents have been proposed for MARL in virtual environments \citep{Mao19,Jiang18,Iqbal19,Liu20} and for real-world multi-agent systems \citep{Hoshen17,Leurent19,Li20,Fujii20}.
+We describe the soft and hard attention approaches we used in Appendix~A, whereas other approaches, such as relational or causal inference, can learn multi-agent interactions by learning graph structures (e.g., \cite{Kipf18,Graber20, Lowe20}) or sparse weights of the first layer (e.g., \cite{Tank18,Khanna19,fujii2021learning}).
+These methods include a physically interpretable approach \citep{Fujii19b,Fujii20} that can learn interactions especially in physical particles or oscillators.
+Instead, our approach aims to model decentralized smooth multi-agent systems that can also predict long-term behaviors.